© 2025 WXXI Public Broadcasting, 280 State St. Rochester, NY 14614, (585) 325-7500

 Weekday Mornings

-Start your day with the energy and colors of music.
+Start your day with the energy and playfulness of music.

 Brenda Tremblay has served as weekday morning host on WXXI Classical since 2009.